-For superannuation purposes the definition of an employee is broad, and therefore in some cases you may have to pay a contractor's superannuation.
-To help you work out who is eligible, use the Superannuation Guarantee (SG) eligibility decision tool.
+For superannuation purposes, the definition of an employee is broad, and in some cases you may have to pay a contractor's superannuation.
+To help you work out who's eligible, use the Superannuation Guarantee (SG) eligibility decision tool.

 How much should I pay?

-Use the calculator to find the correct amount of super you will need to pay.
-You will need to know your employee's income and their chosen super fund.
+Use the calculator to find the correct amount of super you'll need to pay.
+You'll need to know your employee's income and their chosen super fund.

 Who do I pay it to?

-Super payments for all employees can be made to the Small Business Superannuation Clearing House for businesses with 20 employees or less.
-This means that you can pay one lump sum for all employees, even if they are with different super funds.
+Super payments for all employees can be made to the Small Business Superannuation Clearing House for businesses with 20 employees or fewer.
+This means that you can pay one lump sum for all employees – even if they're with different super funds.

-There is now a new obligation for employers to send superannuation data and payments electronically, called SuperStream.
-It is designed to make superannuation contributions super simple by introducing a new data standard for funds and employers to minimise the myriads of different types of data and payment methods employers had to go through to make contributions for their employees.
+SuperStream is designed to make superannuation contributions simple by introducing a new data standard for funds and employers to minimise the myriads of different types of data and payment methods employers had to go through to make contributions for their employees.